-- 1. Member's growth rate is > 2 cm/year unless there is a documented clinical reason for lack of efficacy (e.g., on treatment less than 1 year, hypopituitarism) - 2.
-Epiphyses are open (confirmed by X-ray or X-ray is not available)
+- 1. Documentation of the member's diagnosis must be provided. - 2.
+Documentation that the member's growth rate is > 2 cm/year unless there is a documented clinical reason for lack of efficacy (e.g., on treatment less than 1 year, hypopituitarism) - 3.
+Documentation that the epiphyses are open (confirmed by X-ray or X-ray is not available)

-VI.
-APPENDICES
+V. APPENDICES